 Registration must be done online via GED.com and you need to create your account with the portal MyGED.
 Testing sites may have specific registration policies so learn all details at your local GED test center to prevent misunderstandings.
 When you want to sit for the exam, be sure you are totally prepared, but there’s no need to prepare for everything simultaneously.

-You can take one of the four tests (modules) at a time, and your scores are valid for two years.
+You can take one of the four tests (modules) at a time, and your scores are valid for two years from registration.
 At your local bookstore or community library, you can find lots of preparation materials, and there are also many GED prep classes all across America where dedicated instructors will get you all set, often at no cost at all.
 Be well prepared, take the GED exam, and get your own GED diploma.
 You are also welcome to use our free video lessons ready for the real thing.

 The four GED tests